NickPax/my-website/_structures/verb-phrase.md

 did
 have
 has been
-* Always more than one word.
+* Verb phrases are always more than one word.
-* Constituent words not necessarily next to each other.
+* The words within a verb phrase do not necessarily have to be next to each other.

 <br/>
 Examples: